Boma, Flavors of Africa Breakfast Review

 Children and adults alike will appreciate that Mickey-shaped waffles remain plentiful.

-On previous visits, there was a grains section that had oatmeal and quinoa along with toppings.
+We saw a grains section that had oatmeal and quinoa along with toppings.

-You might notice a little green Le Creuset honey pot sitting in front of the dish.
-I drizzled it over my oatmeal, and it was the most surprisingly delicious bite.
-I’ll definitely try to make this at home.
+They also had a coconut steel-cut oatmeal.
+Being a fan of oatmeal, I decided to try a bite of the coconut version.
+You might notice a little green Le Creuset honey pot before the dish.
+I drizzled it over my oatmeal, and it was surprisingly delicious.
+I’ll try to make this at home.

 List of Items on Boma’s Breakfast Buffet

-Pod One-Cured Meats & Cheeses
+Pod One: Cured Meats & Cheeses

-- Smoked Pastrami Salmon (NA)
+- Smoked Pastrami Salmon

 - Sliced Cheeses

-- Cucumber, Tomato, Red Onion, Caper, Egg Whites, Egg Yolks (NA)
+- Cucumber, Tomato, Red Onion, Caper, Egg Whites, Egg Yolks

 - Salami and Ham

-Cold Station Pod Two-Fruits
+Cold Station Pod Two: Fruits

-- Watermelon Rind Salad (NA)
+- Watermelon Rind Salad

 - Melons